micronutrientsupport/micronutrient-support-tool/README.md

 ### Development

-Install the [Prettier](https://github.com/prettier/prettier-vscode) VSCode formatter for consistency in linting.
+Install the [Prettier](https://github.com/prettier/prettier-vscode) VSCode formatter for consistency in code format/style.

+Linting is provided by ESLint as TSLint is [deprecated](https://medium.com/palantir/tslint-in-2019-1a144c2317a9).

 ## Development server